-There are no two ways about it - you are either good in Mathematics and love it or it can haunt you and become the bane in your studies.
-It’s not something that you can train yourself to love.
-Srinivasa Ramanujan became a world-renowned mathematician with barely any formal training in pure mathematics but then he was inclined to Math naturally.
+There are no two ways about it - either you are good at Mathematics and love it, or it can haunt you and become the bane in your studies.
+It's not something that you can train yourself to love.
+Srinivasa Ramanujan became a world-renowned mathematician with barely any formal training in pure mathematics, but then he was inclined to Math naturally.

 - Financial planner

 - Insurance Underwriter

 However, to make a great career in math, it's essential to get a top-notch education.
 And to get that, you should look to get admitted to the USA's best colleges for math.
 To help you with this, we've mentioned the 5 best colleges for math degrees in the USA.

 MIT's Mathematics Department is considered the best in the world.
 Here you can learn math in a broader spectrum as it teaches both tradition and applied math.
 In traditional math, you'll learn algebra, geometry, analysis, and topology.
 You'll learn things like fluid dynamics, theoretical physics, computational biology, and theoretical computer science in applied math.